jjuster/ALAccordion/README.md

 #### Accordion Header / Footer
 You can add an optional header and/or footer to the accordion by setting the `headerView` and `footerView` properties.

-**Note:** The accordion uses the intrinsic content size of the header andfooter views for layout, so ensure you setup your autolayout constraints correctly.
+**Note:** The accordion uses the intrinsic content size of the header and footer views for layout, so ensure you setup your autolayout constraints correctly.

 ```swift
 override func viewDidLoad()
 {
   ...

   // Header
   let header = UILabel()
   header.text = "Accordion Header"